Shoulder Arms: Plot

-Some time during World War I, Doughboy (Charlie Chaplin) begins his service in the war amongst "the awkward squad" a group of American soldiers.
+Some time during World War I, Doughboy begins his service in the war among "the awkward squad" a group of American soldiers.
 He is bow-legged, unbalanced, and uncoordinated during bootcamp in contrast to the other soldiers who all have excellent coordination.
-He does move on to the front in France though, amongst the shells and trenches, and bunks amongst comrades (Sydney Chaplin).
+He does move on to the front in France though, among the shells and trenches, and bunks among comrades.
 Doughboy is charged with guard duty and begins daydreaming of bars, cities, and home before being dismissed back to his bunk.

 News/mail for soldiers is brought out for the soldiers, but there is nothing for Doughboy.
-Though his fellow soldiers offer him food from their mail he refuses and walks out to find there is a package for him; Limburger cheese and incredibly hard crackers.
+Though his fellow soldiers offer him food from their mail he refuses and walks out to find there is a package for him: Limburger cheese and incredibly hard crackers.
 Due to the pungent smell of the cheese, he decides to throw it over the trench, hitting the Germans, rather than eat it.

-Later, Doughboy struggles to sleep in waist high water, with his comrades all sleeping with no particular trouble in the conditions.
+Later, Doughboy struggles to sleep in waist-high water, with his comrades all sleeping with no particular trouble in the conditions.
 In the morning, they are given the order to advance over the top.
 After hyping himself up against a backdrop of exploding artillery, Doughboy somewhat reluctantly goes over and manages to capture the enemy trench and 13 German troops the same as his identification number.
 Doughboy becomes much more confident after these events, and is no longer frazzled by the artillery or scared to take shots over the trench.

 Doughboy volunteers for a secret mission and is advised that he may not return.
 His mission is to infiltrate enemy lines, disguised as a tree.
-When one of his comrades is captured spying on the enemy, Doughboy helps him to escape and is chased by a large German soldier (Henry Bergman) into the woods.
-Losing his tree disguise he is able to escape to a bombed out building wherein he meets a French girl (Edna Purviance) who tends to his wounds.
+When one of his comrades is captured spying on the enemy, Doughboy helps him to escape and is chased by a large German soldier into the woods.
+Losing his tree disguise he is able to escape to a bombed out building wherein he meets a French girl who tends to his wounds.
 Shortly after meeting, the large German soldier finds them.
 Both the French girl and Doughboy run, however the French girl is caught and arrested for aiding the Allies.

 Before the French girl is assaulted by a German soldier, Doughboy manages to save her.
 Then the Kaiser shows up and Doughboy, disguised as a German officer, saves his comrade from capture again.
 All three of them now disguised as German officers chauffeur the Kaiser and his allies towards the Allied front.
 At the front they are greeted with applause and praise from the Allied troops.

 Doughboy then wakes up back at bootcamp, revealing all was his dream.